bnnyng/polymath-data/code/scrape-wikipedia/README.md

 This script is designed to scrape all pages associated with Wikipedia's [Category:Fields of mathematics](https://en.wikipedia.org/wiki/Category:Fields_of_mathematics) and its subcategories.
+The resulting documents can be used to create embeddings and add semantic context to a topic model of the Polymath projects.

 To run the script, make a copy of `scrape-wikipedia.ipynb` and ensure that all files in `filtering-lists` are accessible in the Colab session.
 This folder contains the following text files, in order of appearance in the notebook:

 - `wiki-categories-remove.txt` – category names to exclude from scraping; can be customized
 - `categories-level1.txt` – highest level of categories corresponding to broad mathematical subfields (e.g., algebra, analysis, number theory); used to interpret URL scraping progress